ScriptFUSION/Porter/README.md

 When `transform()` or `transformAsync()` is called the transformer may iterate each record and change it in any way, including removing or inserting additional records.
 The record collection must be returned by the method, whether or not changes were made.

-Transformers should also implement the `__clone` magic method if they store any object state, in order to facilitate deep copy when Porter clones the owning `Specification` during import.
+Transformers should also implement the `__clone` magic method if they store any object state, in order to facilitate deep copy when Porter clones the owning `Import` during import.

 Filtering
 ---------